SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 04 May, 2024
+### 📅 Sunday, 05 May, 2024
 ------
 ### Events
 ------
-- **Star Wars Day**: May the 4th is popularly known as Star Wars Day among fans of the Star Wars franchise.
-The date was chosen for the easy pun on the catchphrase "May the Force be with you" as "May the Fourth be with you."
-It is an unofficial holiday celebrated with various events such as film screenings, themed gatherings, and special merchandise offers.

-Please note that while Star Wars Day is widely recognized and celebrated by fans across the United States (and indeed worldwide
+- Cinco de Mayo celebration: An annual event on May 5th that commemorates the Mexican Army's victory over the French Empire at the Battle of Puebla in 1862.
+It is observed in various ways, especially in areas with significant Mexican-American populations.
+Key aspects include:
+  - Parades and street festivals featuring Mexican music, dance, and costumes.
+  - Traditional Mexican food and drink specials at restaurants and bars.
+  - Cultural displays and educational events that highlight Mexican heritage.

 ### Positive Qoute
 ------
-"Every sunrise brings a new opportunity to shine, just like every smile you share enlightens the world around you! 😊🌅 Keep spreading positivity and watch the world glow with you! ✨🌍💖"
+"Every day is a fresh start, a new opportunity to shine and spread kindness like sunshine! ☀️😊🌟 Keep believing, keep growing, and let your positivity light up the world. 🌼✨"